Answered By: Matt LaBrake Last Updated: Sep 14, 2018 Views: 612

-Company information can be found in many databases including Mergent Online, Business Insights: Essentials, ProQuest ABI/INFORM Complete, Plunkett’s Research Online, and LexisNexis Academic.
+Company information can be found in many databases including Mergent Online, Business Insights, ProQuest ABI/INFORM Complete, Plunkett’s Research Online, and LexisNexis Academic.

 Breakdown of information by database: